-NURS 233.72N May 3 - July 30 Students are introduced to the care of families in transition during Care of Families in Online the childbearing and childrearing years.
-Emphasis is on theories, concepts, and relational practice related to family, maternity, and Transition: Childbearing & Childrearing Years Onine pediatric nursing practice.
-Understanding ethical dilemmas and legal CRN 12489 LPN BSCN D students only issues and the application of cultural competence and safety, and evidence-informed based practice for care of families at various points of transition is a focus.
-The course is divided into three J. Whitty-Rogers/ students only modules: family nursing and family-centered care, maternal- newborn nursing of children and adolescents.
-Prerequisites: C. MacDonald Successful completion of all Pathway courses (BIOL 115, STAT 101, ENGL 111, NURS 297 and NURS 265).
+NURS 233.72N May 3 - July 30 Students are introduced to the care of families in transition during Care of Families in the childbearing and childrearing years.
+Emphasis is on theories, Transition: Childbearing & Online concepts, and relational practice related to family, maternity, and Childrearing Years pediatric nursing practice.
+Understanding ethical dilemmas and legal issues and the application of cultural competence and safety, and CRN 12489 LPN BSCN D evidence-informed based practice for care of families at various students only points of transition is a focus.
+The course is divided into three J. Whitty-Rogers/ , modules: family nursing and family-centered care, maternal- C. MacDonald newborn nursing of children and adolescents.
+Prerequisites: C. MacDonard Successful completion of all Pathway courses (BIOL 115, STAT 101, ENGL 111, NURS 297 and NURS 265).
 Six Credits.
-NURS 306.72N May 3 - July 30 Students learn the leadership and management roles of the nurse Advanced Nursing within collaborative teams.
+NURS 306.72N May 3 - July 30 Students learn the leadership and management roles of the nurse Advanced Nursing may or bury oo within collaborative teams.
 Concepts of power dynamics, Leadership Management Online management, human resource management, principles of and Evidence-Informed assignment and delegation, conflict resolution, and program Practice LPN BSCN D planning and evaluation are emphasized.
-Leadership is explored students only within the complexities of today's public policy systems and CRN 12490 , profession-based systems and organizations.
-Strategies to critique and facilitate the use of evidence including research and practice
+Leadership is explored Flactice within the complexities of today's public policy systems and CDN 43400 students only profession-based systems and organizations.
+Strategies to critique CRN 12490 and facilitate the use of evidence including research and practice